Zolpidem (Into the mouth)

 - This medicine is not for long-term use.

 - This medicine is usually taken just before bedtime, or when you are having trouble falling asleep.
 You should not use this medicine if you are not able to sleep or rest for about 7 to 8 hours before you need to be active again.
+Do not take the Intermezzo® brand of medicine unless you have at least 4 hours to sleep or rest.

 - This medicine should not be taken with food or right after a meal.
 It is best to take this medicine on an empty stomach.